TransitScreen/CityMotion-Plugin/Documentation/api-documentation/CityMotion-Plugin-Documentation.md

 3. *Geolocation* - A URL flagged with `geolocation=true` that will attempt to ask the user's browser for their current location. (ie: http://citymotion.io/?key={KEY}&geolocation=true)

-  - *In-App* - This method is not supported, it requires Plugin Code.
+  - *In-App* - This method is not supported.

-  - *In-App with Plugin Code* - Our Plugin wrapper code will automatically begin sending geolocation information to the WebView.
+  - *In-App with Plugin Code* - Our Plugin wrapper code will automatically begin sending location information to the WebView.

   - *External Browser* - Load this URL in a Safari browser (triggered from your app).
-This supports all features without use of wrapper code.
+The user will then authorize Safari to provide location information to CityMotion Plugin.

 # Endpoints